This is part 1 of my 5-part series on how to move on from a relationship.

 I thought I had finally found my soulmate and began to fall for him.
 I thought I could finally start my love story.
 Little did I expect I was in for a heartbreak later on.

-This is part one of my five-part series on how to move on from relationships.
-Continue on to Part 2: Heartbreak and Sadness.
+This is part 1 of my 5-part series on how to move on from a relationship.